radekg/yugabyte-db-go-client/README.md

 # YugabyteDB client for go

 Work in progress.
-Current state: this can definitely work.
+Current state: it does what it says it does.

 ## Go client